madman200205/COVID-19-Detection-using-Deep-Learning/README.md

 Results

 The model achieved an accuracy of 90% on the test set.
-The confusion matrix is shown below: